Front Crawl Arm Technique

 Did you know that the arm action for front crawl can be broken down into three basic parts?
 Three parts, that when executed correctly, will give you the smooth, effortless swimming front crawl technique you've been looking for.

-Essential Parts Of Front Crawl Arm Action
+Essential Parts Of Front Crawl Arm Technique

 Front crawl arm technique can be broken down into three main parts: